 You can automatically update an R Markdown document whenever your data or R code changes, which creates one of the most reproducible — and efficient — workflows possible.
 You can use R Markdown to create attractive, fully customizable, HTML, PDF, and MS Word documents as well as Beamer slides.

-For an easy introduction to data science, read Garrett Grolemund’s book in progress, Data Science with R, which is available for free online at the link.
-Garrett explains how data science works in an easy to understand way.
-He then shows the best ways to do data science with a suite of R packages that have become known as the “Hadley-verse.”
-These include tidyr, dplyr, ggvis and more.
+For an easy introduction to data science, read R for Data Science by Hadley Wickham and Garrett Grolemund, which is available for free online at the link.
+Hadley and Garrett explain how data science works in an easy to understand way.
+They then show the best ways to do data science with a suite of R packages that have become known as the “tidyverse.”
+These include tidyr, dplyr, ggplot2 and more.